adibaziz96/adibaziz96/README.md

 # Adib Abd Aziz
-Hi there! 👋, I am Software Developer with experiences in delivering scalable, efficient, and robust web applications.
-Highly skilled in PHP and Laravel for backend development, Vue.js for dynamic front-end interfaces, and containerization using Docker to streamline development and deployment workflows.
+Hi there! 👋, I am Senior Software Developer with experiences in delivering scalable, efficient, and robust web applications.
+Highly skilled in PHP Laravel and NodeJS for backend development, VueJS and ReactJS for dynamic front-end interfaces, and containerization using Docker to streamline development and deployment workflows.
 Proficient in leveraging AWS services to design and implement secure, high-availability cloud architectures.
 Expert in setting up GitHub Actions for automated deployment, ensuring seamless CI/CD workflows and reducing downtime during application updates.

 ## 🌐 Socials: